RosettaCommons/documentation/scripting_documentation/RosettaScripts/Filters/Filters-RosettaScripts.md

 [[Return to RosettaScripts|RosettaScripts]]

-Each filter definition has the following format:
+Each filter definition has the following format in the `FILTERS` block:

 ```xml
 <FILTERS>